chenkline/nestauth/README.md

 ## install Dependencies
 install node.js

 npm install

 ## register a Nest account
-register a account in [Nest developer websit](https://developer.nest.com/ "Nest developer websit")
+register an account in [Nest developer websit](https://developer.nest.com/ "Nest developer websit")

 ## register a Nest client
 then you need to register a Nest client in [Nest clients](https://developer.nest.com/clients)